pengeler/projects/README.md

 The control system of the RBComb experiment consists of a star network of 11 FPGAs.
 The hub receives commands from a PC via UART, and programs the other 10 FPGAs correspondingly.
 It also receives measurement data from an attocube IDS 3010, stores relevant data in LPDDR SDRAM and streams it back to the PC when requested.
-The other 10 FPGAs generate analog voltages on 576 independent channels each, by controlling a total of 720 DACs.
+Each of the other 10 FPGAs generates analog voltages on 576 independent channels, by controlling 72 DACs.
+In total, the voltages on more than 5000 analog nets are controlled.
-These voltages are generated according to fully independently programmable sequences, parallelly in well synchronized manner.
+These voltages are generated according to independently programmable sequences, parallelly in well synchronized manner.

 The linked repo only shows the gateware flashed on the hub FPGA.